 The Intuitive Way to Plan During Preptober (for NaNoWriMo)

-While many business owners are all too familiar with all the writing that comes with running a business — website copy, sales emails, blog content, podcast show notes, social media captions, proposals, email newsletters… so much writing!
+While many business owners are all too familiar with all the writing that comes with running a business — website copy, sales emails, blog content, podcast show notes, social media captions, proposals, email newsletters … so much writing!
+I’ve been writing professionally for 20+ years.
+Half of those in the online space, with three books and a decade of blogging.
+So I know just how much writing a business owner does.

 Business owners decide to write books for many reasons.
-A book can serve as a calling card for their business or perhaps it’s a personal passion project.
-Writing for a big project like a book is a different beast for a few reasons.
+A book can serve as a calling card for their business, or perhaps it’s a personal passion project.
+Writing for a large project, such as a book, is a different beast for several reasons.

 How do you plan to write a book?